Download the jLog User’s Guide (PDF)

 ADIF Import will automatically generate new configuration entries if the currently available entries does not match.
 You may need to rename, delete or rearrange entries both in the Profile and in the main log window after a new ADIF import.

-The main window view can be tailored by rearranging the sequence of columns, resizing column widths, removing columns or adding columns.
+The main window view can be tailored by rearranging the sequence of columns, resizing column widths, hiding and un-hiding columns or replacing columns.

 Move a given column to the left or to the right by clicking og holding down the mouse on a column header and then moving it to either side.
 Avoid moving any column ahead of, or between Date and Time.
 Repeat for other columns if necessary.
 End by using View->Save view->n to save the view.